Mondane/timebackup/README.md

 The script uses SSH for all connections, if you use localhost as a destination, make sure you have SSH installed.

 Since the script is meant to be run in a cron, there must be a SSH key generated to allow passwordless login.
 Do this with ssh-keygen and copy the public part to the destination with ssh-copy-id.
+Also, make sure that the private key has only read/write permissions (0700) for the user, otherwise the file will be ignored by SSH.

 You can see if the script is running, when you start the backup-indicator.py.
 This indicator uses the Ubuntu Unity app indicator functions.
 Should you be running Cygwin, install AutoHotKey and run backup-indicator.ahk.